juhuntenburg/cbspython_surf/README.md

+Here you can find the interactive notebooks we used for the cbspython surface data session.

-For the freesurfer.ipynb notebook you need to be in the MPI CBS network.
+* For freesurfer.ipynb notebook you need to be in the MPI CBS network.
 All installations and data are available there.

-For the freesurfer_free.ipynb and more_interesting_applications.ipynb we need some special setup, there are two options:
+* For the freesurfer_free.ipynb and more_interesting_applications.ipynb we need some special setup, there are two options:

 #####Option A -- Inside the MPI CBS network
 * Bring a laptop with remote access to your workstation